AmeerAtia/LetsGetX64/README.md

 ### 3. Assemble and Run Examples

-Navigate to the example folder, assemble, and run the code by following these steps:
+Navigate to the repo folder, get help. by following these steps:
 ```
 cd LetsGetX64
+make help
 ```

-How to Learn ASM with LetsGetX64
+## How to Learn ASM with LetsGetX64

 The LetsGetX64 project contains a collection of practical examples to help you learn Assembly.
 Here's how you can get the most out of the project: